Basic Network Analysis and Visualization for Directed Graphs in R

 Creating a Graphing Object

 There are many available centrality measures that have been developed for network analysis.
 At this time, there are no packages that are so comprehensive that it includes all of the measures.
-I will, therefore, limit this discussion to a subset of the measures that are included in igraph.
+I will, therefore, limit this discussion to a subset of the measures that are included in igraph

-igraph has a really great function that allows us to turn a dataframe into an igraph object.
+object.
 However, the function requires our data to be in “long” form so we will need to do some reshaping.
 Let’s restructure our data such that each row represents one directed friend nomination.
 We are going to call this “Source-Target Form”.

 library(reshape)

-friendships <- melt(simulate.top.friends(males,females,probs.diff.sex, probs.same.sex),
+<- melt(simulate.top.friends(males,females,probs.diff.sex, probs.same.sex),

-id=c("Ego", "Ego Sex")) %>%
+friendships id=c("Ego", "Ego Sex")) %>%

 select(source=Ego, source_sex =`Ego Sex`, target=value) %>%